Let Us Know How We Can Help You.

 Protecting your financial assets is a fundamental step towards limiting your exposure to legal risks.
 While people generally associate trusts with succession planning, many trusts can provide legal protection not just for the next generation but during your lifetime as well.
 An affordable and increasingly popular type of trust for asset protection is a Domestic Asset Protection Trust (DAPT).

 DAPTs can provide a legal separation for yourself and designated assets.
 This allows you to protect your assets from lawsuits, financial claims, and a host of other potential legal events.
-Even if you believe that you're unlikely to face a major financial event in your life, a DAPT allows you to anticipate unknown risks.
+Even if you believe that you're unlikely to face a lawsuit in the near future, a DAPT allows you to have greater peace of mind over your property.

 Contrary to popular belief, you don't have to forfeit control over your assets if you form a trust.
 While the legal arrangements change the nature of your ownership, you can still maintain your ability to use and enjoy your assets with a DAPT.

-At Blake Harris Law, we've helped countless clients protect their financial interests with Domestic Asset Protection Trusts (DAPTs).
+At Blake Harris Law, we've helped countless clients protect their assets with Domestic Asset Protection Trusts (DAPTs).
 If you're ready to learn more about this unique legal arrangement, we're the perfect resource for you and your loved ones.

 What is a Domestic Asset Protection Trust?